How America Went Gay

 It was all part of a plan, as one gay publication put it, "to make the whole world gay."
 I am not making this up.
 You can read an account of the campaign in Dennis Altman's The Homosexualization of America.
 In 1982 Altman, himself gay, reported with an air of elation that more and more Americans were thinking like gays and acting like gays.
 There were engaged, that is, "in numbers of short-lived sexual adventures either in place of or alongside long-term relationships."
 Altman cited the heterosexual equivalents of gay saunas and the emergence of the swinging singles scene as proofs that "promiscuity and 'impersonal sex' are determined more by social possibilities than by inherent differences between homosexuals and heterosexuals, or even between men and women."

 Heady stuff.
 Gays said they could "reinvent human nature, reinvent themselves."
 To do this, these re-inventors had to clear away one major obstacle.
 No, they didn't go after the nation's clergy.
 They targeted the members of a worldly priesthood, the psychiatric community, and neutralized them with a radical redefinition of homosexuality itself.
-In 1972 and 1973 they co-opted the leadership of the American Psychiatric Association and, through a series of political maneuvers, lies and outright flim-flams, they "cured" homosexuality overnight-by fiat.
+In 1972 and 1973 they co-opted the leadership of the American Psychiatric Association and, through a series of political manoeuvres, lies and outright flim-flams, they "cured" homosexuality overnight-by fiat.
 They got the A.P.A. to say that same-sex sex was "not a disorder."
 It was merely "a condition"-as neutral as left-handedness.

 HATRED, INTIMIDATION & INTOLERANCE

-This amounted to a full approval of homosexuality.
+This amounted to full approval of homosexuality.
 Those of us who did not go along with the political redefinition were soon silenced at our own professional meetings.
-Our lectures were canceled inside academe and our research papers turned down in the learned journals.
+Our lectures were cancelled inside academe and our research papers turned down in the learned journals.
 Worse things followed in the culture at large.
 Television and movie producers began to do stories promoting homosexuality as a legitimate lifestyle.

 ["For some years now, gays have been disrupting our meetings, shouting down people trying to deliver their scientific papers, threatening individual doctors like myself...The gay activists have a ferocious irrationality.
-They turn every scientific agreement into a political issue -- which is all they can really do, since the only science they have going for them is pseudoscience."
+They turn every scientific agreement into a political issue -- which is all they can really do since the only science they have going for them is pseudoscience."
 Homosexuality: A Freedom Too Far pp.153-154]

-A gay review board told Hollywood how it should deal or not deal with homosexuality.
+A gay review board told Hollywood how it should deal with or not deal with homosexuality.
 Mainstream publishers turned down books that objected to the gay revolution.
 Gays and lesbians influenced sex education in our nation's schools, and gay and lesbian libbers seized wide control of faculty committees in our nations' colleges.
 State legislatures nullified laws against sodomy.

 If the print media paid any attention at all, they tended to hail the gay revolution, possibly because many of the reporters on gay issues were themselves gay and open advocates for the movement.
 And those reporters who were not gay seemed too intimidated by groupthink to expose what was going on in their own newsrooms.